Samadroberts/Drinko-Music/README.md

 - `/shuffle` `enable`
   - `enable: true`
     - Enables shuffle mode.
 The queue will be randomly shuffled and will repeat sequentially indefinitely, ignoring the repeat type if it is `None`.
-        - Using `/list` while `/shuffle` is enabled will have the reactions 🔀, 🔁.
-        - If the repeat type is `One` the repeat mode will be respected and the same Audio Track will repeat indefinitely.
+        - If the repeat type is `One` the repeat mode will be respected and the same audio track will repeat indefinitely.
-          - Using `/list` while `/shuffle` is enabled, and `/repeat` `type` `one` will have the reactions 🔀, 🔂.
   - `enable: false`
-    - Disables shuffle mode, the queue will return to the order it was in previously to when `/shuffle` was first invoked.
-The queue will start from the currently playing audio track in the original queue.
+    - Disables shuffle mode.
+The queue will return to the order it was in when `/shuffle` was first invoked.
+The queue will start from the position of the currently playing audio track in the original queue.
 - `/clear`
   - Stops the currently playing audio track if one is playing and removes all audio tracks from the queue.
 - `/pause`